wbu2/TypingSurfer/DEVELOPMENT.md

 * Need to add scoring system

 ## 12/9
 I decided that I would add a leaderboard that stores the player name that can be inputted and his or her respective score into a text file.
 After working on this for a while I could not have the info stored and read correctly so I decided to abandon this idea.
 I drew the scoring system on the game screen.
+Lastly, I added the catch testing framework.
 * Need to clean up code
 * Need to finish game end menu

+## 12/10
+I tried to push my commits but received an error that I cannot commit until I stash.
+I used git stash and then I was unable to open my project from xcode due to some project damaged error.
+To open my project I found I had to use Project Generator in Openframeworks.
+When I pushed my code I realized git stash was written in all my code.
+To solve this I created an entirely new project and copy pasted the code from my project files to the new project.
+* Need to clean up code
+* Need to finish testing

+## 12/11
+I could not push my working project since my master branch had my old project.
+I decided that I would make a new branch and push my working project there.
+I wrote my tests and removed unused code.
+I also created additional constants and finished my game end screen.